L Catterton Set to Reacquire Seafolly Following Administration

 SYDNEY — LVMH-backed private equity firm L Catterton is set to reacquire Australian swimwear brand Seafolly after the Sydney-based company entered voluntary administration on June 29, citing the “crippling financial impact” of the Australian bushfires and the coronavirus pandemic.

-According to a source close to the process, Seafolly’s debt is approximately 63 million Australian dollars or $45 million at current exchange, of which 50 million Australian dollars or $36 million is unsecured.
+According to a source close to the process, Seafolly’s debt is approximately 63 million Australian dollars or $45 million, of which 50 million Australian dollars or $36 million is unsecured.
 L Catterton is the largest creditor, owed 27 million Australian dollars or $19 million.

 “I was overwhelmed by the level of interest and competition to own one of Australia’s most recognizable brands” said administrator Scott Langdon.
 “With an optimized retail, online and wholesale network, Seafolly will continue to be the iconic Australian beachwear brand that customers know and love.”

-By early this year, Seafolly had over 40 stores in Australia and its swimwear was stocked in 2,700 stores in 41 countries.
-According to Korda Mentha sales were 112 million Australian dollars or $80 million at current exchange in the 12 months to December last year.
+By early this year, Seafolly had more than 40 stores in Australia and its swimwear was stocked in 2,700 stores in 41 countries.
+According to Korda Mentha sales were 112 million Australian dollars or $80 million in the 12 months to December last year.

 Twenty Seafolly stores in Australia remain open, with more than 110 employees retaining their jobs.
-There are no plans at this stage to close any of the 12 international Seafolly stores in the United States, Singapore, New Zealand and Europe.
+There are no plans at this stage to close any of the 12 international Seafolly stores in the U.S., Singapore, New Zealand and Europe.

 Founded by Peter and Yvonne Halas in 1975, Seafolly went on to become Australia’s leading swimwear manufacturer.
 In December 2014 L Catterton acquired a 70 percent stake in the company, for a reported 70 million Australian dollars.
 At the time, according to former Seafolly chief executive officer Anthony Halas, Seafolly had a more than 30 percent local market share and 110 million Australian dollars in group sales for fiscal 2014 — or $104 million at average fiscal 2014 exchange — up 17 percent on 2013.